Navigating the Canada-U.S. Trade Dispute:

 How Halifax Measures Up

-Every year, the Halifax Index provides an overview of our city’s economic and community progress, and it provides important insights to strengthen and grow Halifax.
-This 13th annual edition continues to measure Halifax's growth across a wide range of key indicators and progress toward Halifax’s Inclusive Economic Strategy goals.
+Every year, the Halifax Index provides an overview of the city’s economic and community progress and insights to strengthen and grow Halifax.
+This 14th annual edition continues to measure Halifax's growth across a wide range of key indicators and progress towards Halifax’s Inclusive Economic Strategy goals.

-We continue to measure Halifax against a suite of major Canadian cities.
-Our “benchmark cities” comprise St. John’s, Quebec City, Montreal, Ottawa, Toronto, Kitchener-Cambridge-Waterloo (KCW), Winnipeg, Calgary, and Vancouver.
+We continue to compare Halifax with nine major Canadian cities.
+Our benchmark cities include St. John’s, Quebec City, Montreal, Ottawa, Toronto, Kitchener-Cambridge-Waterloo (KCW), Winnipeg, Calgary, and Vancouver.

 People